Library Fact Sheets

 Printable Fact Sheet

 Hanscom's host unit is the 66th Air Base Group, which is part of the Air Force Life Cycle Management Center.
-The men and women of the 66th Air Base Group provide outstanding services to more than 3,000 active duty, Reserve and National Guard military personnel and DoD civilians who work and live at Hanscom Air Force Base.
-Additionally, they support more than 125,000 retired military personnel, annuitants and spouses living in the six-state New England area and New York.
+The men and women of the 66th Air Base Group secure, support and sustain more than 5,000 active duty, Reserve and National Guard military personnel and DoD civilians, contractors who work and live at Hanscom Air Force Base.
+Additionally, they support approximately 130,000 retired military personnel, annuitants and spouses living in the six-state New England area and New York area.

 Hanscom is also home to two major Air Force Program Executive Offices (PEOs): The PEO for Command, Control, Communications, Intelligence and Networks (C3I&N); and PEO Battle Management.
 The C3I&N directorate is responsible for more than 2,200 personnel and acquisition execution of a $10.9 billion portfolio developing, deploying and sustaining Air Force, joint and coalition cyberspace, networks, cryptologic and data link systems to enable decisive combat operations.
 The PEO for Battle Management leads more than 3,500 Airmen, government civilians and support contractors in the acquisition execution of a $19 billion FYDP portfolio of ACAT, non-ACAT, technology transition and Foreign Military Sales programs.